celiahkkd-byte/ift_coursework_2025/team_Pearson/coursework_one/docs/ISSUES.md

   * Ensure the pipeline can run continuously without crashing under API rate limits.
 ---

-### Issue #7: [Extraction] Ingest Unstructured News & Calculate Sentiment
+### Issue #7: [Extraction & Aggregation] Ingest Unstructured News & Compute Rolling Sentiment
-**Assignee:** Extractor B (Role 7 / Developer) **Labels:** `data-ingestion`, `alternative-data`
+**Assignee:** Extractor B (Role 7 / Developer) **Labels:** `data-ingestion`, `alternative-data`, `pandas-aggregation`

 **Description:**
-Enhance the dataset by ingesting unstructured alternative data (news headlines) to compute the Sentiment risk factor.
+Enhance the dataset by ingesting unstructured alternative data (news headlines) from external APIs to compute the Sentiment risk factor.
+Crucially, this module must handle both the immutable storage of raw JSONs in the Data Lake AND the in-memory time-series aggregation to deliver a clean factor table to downstream ETL.

 **Inputs:**
 - Company list from `get_company_universe()`.

 **Outputs:**
-- `modules/input/extract_source_b.py`.
+- `modules/input/extract_sentiment.py` (**Must `return` a clean Pandas DataFrame for Role 8**).

 **Acceptance Criteria (Definition of Done):**

-- [ ] **Extraction Logic:** Call an external news API (e.g., Alpha Vantage News Sentiment) to scrape raw news text related to the target companies.
-- [ ] **Raw Storage:** Persistently store the raw JSON news payloads into MinIO.
+- [ ] **Extraction Logic & Raw Storage:** Call an external news API (e.g., Alpha Vantage News Sentiment) to scrape raw news.
+Persistently store the raw JSON payloads into MinIO strictly adhering to the `raw/{source}/...` pathing. **DO NOT filter or drop any data here.**
-- [ ] **Sentiment Computation:** Implement NLP scoring logic to calculate a normalized daily `sentiment_score` (-1.0 to 1.0) over a rolling 30-day window.
+- [ ] **Pandas Time-Series Aggregation (CRITICAL):** After fetching the data, use Pandas to compress the high-frequency data in memory:
+  1. *Daily Compression:* Group by company and date to get a daily average.
+  2. *Rolling Window:* Apply `.rolling(window=30, min_periods=1).mean()` to compute the 30-day moving average of the sentiment score (-1.0 to 1.0).
+- [ ] **Module Handoff (Return Format):** The module must NOT attempt to write to PostgreSQL.
+It must simply `return` a clean DataFrame containing exactly these columns: `[symbol, observation_date, sentiment_score_30d, article_count_30d]` to hand off to Role 8.
-- [ ] **Fallback Logic:** If no news exists for a 30-day window, the function must handle the empty state gracefully and return `0.0`.
+- [ ] **Fallback Logic:** If no news exists for a 30-day window, handle the empty state gracefully and output a score of `0.0`.

 ---

-###  Issue #8: [ETL & QA] Normalize Data, Enforce Quality & Achieve 80% pytest Coverage
+### Issue #8: [ETL & QA] Merge Factors, Enforce Quality Rules & Achieve 80% pytest Coverage
-**Assignee:** Transform, Quality & Tests Anchor (Role 8 / Developer) **Labels:** `testing`, `data-processing`
+**Assignee:** Transform, Quality & Tests Anchor (Role 8 / Developer) **Labels:** `testing`, `data-processing`, `quality-assurance`

 **Description:**
-Transform the raw MinIO data and internal database fields into the curated PostgreSQL table.
-Enforce strict data quality standards and ensure the entire codebase meets the academic 80% test coverage requirement.
+Act as the central integration point.
+Call the extraction modules (Roles 6 & 7) to retrieve pre-aggregated data, perform cross-frequency merging, enforce strict financial data quality rules, and load the final hybrid factors into the curated PostgreSQL table.

 **Inputs:**
-- Raw data stored in MinIO.
+- Raw pricing & fundamental data from MinIO (via Role 6's module).
+- Pre-aggregated Sentiment DataFrame (returned directly from Role 7's module).
-- Internal fundamentals from PostgreSQL.
+- Investable universe mapping from PostgreSQL `company_static`.

 **Outputs:**
-- `modules/transform/normalize.py`.
+- `modules/transform/normalize.py`
-- `modules/quality/checks.py`.
+- `modules/quality/checks.py`
 - Comprehensive `pytest` test suite.

 **Acceptance Criteria (Definition of Done):**

-- [ ] **Normalization Logic:** Implement the computation for hybrid factors (EBITDA Margin, P/B Ratio, Debt/Equity) merging internal SQL data with external API data.
+- [ ] **Cross-Frequency Normalization Logic:** Call the functions written by Role 6 and Role 7.
+You will receive DataFrames of varying frequencies (Daily Sentiment, Monthly Price, Quarterly/Annual Fundamentals).
+You must successfully merge these using Pandas `merge_asof` or forward-filling mechanisms to align them perfectly on the `observation_date`.

-- [ ] **Quality Rules Engine:** Programmatically enforce the rules defined in Issue #2 (e.g., look-ahead bias prevention, maximum 12-month staleness drops).
+- [ ] **Quality Rules Engine:** Programmatically enforce the strict business rules:
+  * **Look-ahead Bias Prevention:** Enforce the strictly backward-looking `[-3 to 0 days]` lag for all Price data.
+  * **Staleness Drops:** Enforce the max 12-month forward-fill limit for fundamentals (and the 9-month limit for Debt/Equity).
+  * **Distress Exclusions:** Explicitly `DROP` rows with Negative Revenue or Negative Equity.

-- [ ] **Coverage Red Line:** Execute tests using `poetry run pytest ./tests/` and achieve a minimum of **80% code coverage**.
+- [ ] **Coverage Red Line:** Execute tests using `poetry run pytest ./tests/` and achieve a minimum of 80% code coverage.
+You must mock the upstream DataFrames to test edge cases (e.g., forcing negative equity to ensure the row drops).

-- [ ] **E2E Integration Test:** Automate the execution of the Architect's two required queries to assert that row counts, time ranges, and unique keys are valid and non-duplicated.
-- [ ] **Git Submission Compliance:** Ensure the final code is pushed to branch `feature/coursework_one_<YOUR_TEAM_ID>` before creating the PR for `@uceslc0`.
+- [ ] **Git Submission Compliance:** Ensure the final code is pushed to branch `feature/coursework_one_<YOUR_TEAM_ID>` before creating the PR for @uceslc0.rsework_one_<YOUR_TEAM_ID>` before creating the PR for `@uceslc0`.